user-cube/devops-cheatsheet/docs/sonarqube/index.md

 ### Vault

-As we have chosen Vault as our method for storing secrets, a new entry needs to be created in the 'kv' collection.
+As we have chosen Vault as our method for storing secrets, a new entry needs to be created in the 'cluster-credentials' collection.
 The secret should contain the following parameters:

 ```
 ldap.bindPassword=<BIND_PASSWORD>